Connecting your Single Family Home (Only Phase 1 Properties)

 First Notification - Property owners in a designated area will receive a six-month notice providing an overview of what’s expected and how to begin preparing for their connection, including dates to connect, an Interested Contractor’s List, step-by-step instructions, a pre application for funding, and important contact information.

-Second Notification - Following the first notice, property owners will receive a packet with more details about financing their private connection or applying for a grant whichever is best suited based on the pre application submitted, as well as a reminder that their deadline to connect is approaching.
+Second Notification - Following the first notice, property owners will receive a packet with more details about financing their private connection with a grant applied, or applying for a United States Department of Agriculture (USDA) 504 grant whichever is best suited based on the pre application submitted, as well as a reminder that their deadline to connect is approaching.

-Third and Final Notification - This notice will be sent out 30 days prior to the deadline approaching, reminding property owners to connect in timely manner.
+Third and Final Notification - This notice will be sent out 30 days prior to the deadline, reminding property owners to connect in timely manner.
 This will be the final notice received by the property owner from the Hi-Desert Water District regarding connecting to the sewer system.

 Locating your Connection Point